Kaodemic/facebook-clone/README.md

 ### Post

-- You can create a post in which you can also use `markdown` and upload an image if you want to just like Facebook
+- You can create a post in which you can also use `markdown` and upload an image if you want to just like kaobook
 - You can like or comment on a post and if the post is not yours the person who created it will receive an instant realtime notification about your particular action ( `apollo subscriptions` )
 - You can delete a post ( `if it's yours all comments and likes associated to it will get deleted` )
 - You can unlike or delete your comment ( `the notifications related to your like or comment will get deleted` )